 - Wheezing

-Depending on the type and use of the property, and if the asbestos removal is in a form that calls for a registered contractor, then the local authority or the HSE must be notified.
-To prevent and limit any dangerous exposure to asbestos particles and fibres, the Control of Asbestos Regulations 2012 is the legal document that must be followed by your licensed asbestos removal company.
+Subject to the sort and usage of the property, and if the asbestos removal is of a type that calls for a certified contractor, then the local authority or the HSE should be advised.
+The Control of Asbestos Regulations 2012 are the procedures that your asbestos removal contractor must abide by in order to safeguard individuals and work areas from asbestos fibre and particles.

 ASBESTOS DISPOSAL